Texas State University

 Article IV - Funding

-· The Environmental Service Fee The fee may not be increased more than once in an academic year.
+• The Environmental Service Fee may not be increased more than once in an academic year.

-· The University Board of Regents may increase the fee to cover increased operating costs of environmental services if:
+• The Texas State University System Board of Regents may increase the fee to cover increased operating costs of environmental services if:

 Article V - Committee Membership

-o 3 voting professors, each appointed by the Departments of Agriculture, Biology and Geography
+• 3 voting faculty, each appointed by the departments of Agriculture, Biology and Geography.

-o There will be 1 non-voting member from Vice President for Finance & Support Services to serve as the account manager
+• 1 non-voting member from the Office of the Vice President for Finance & Support Services to serve as the account manager.

 Article VI - Officer Roles and Responsibilities

-Of the seven voting members, two students will be chosen by the Committee to serve as Committee Chair and Secretary.
-Member appointments for the coming term shall be solidified in the last meeting of each semester.
+• Of the eleven voting members, two students will be chosen by the Committee to serve as Committee Chair and Secretary.
+Member appointments for the coming term shall be solidified in the last meeting of each semester or as needed throughout the year.

-o The Chair is responsible for setting meeting dates, establishing and organizing the meeting agendas, directing meetings, managing the ESC email account, maintaining communication lines among the Committee and within the University community, and other necessary tasks.
+• The Chair is responsible for setting meeting dates, establishing, and organizing the meeting agendas, directing meetings, managing the ESC email account, maintaining communication lines among the Committee and within the University community, and other necessary tasks.

 Article VII - Meetings